 B) A description of the process used to develop the community health plan;

-C) A description of each priority including the importance of the priority health need, summarized data and information on which the priority is based, the relationship of the priority to Health People 2000 National Health Objectives and subsequent revisions and factors influencing the level of the problem (e.g., risk factors, contributing and indirect contributing factors);
+C) A description of each priority, including the importance of the priority health need, summarized data and information on which the priority is based, the relationship of the priority to Healthy People national health objectives, and factors influencing the level of the problem (e.g., risk factors, contributing and indirect contributing factors);

-D) At least one measurable outcome objective covering a five-year time frame related to each priority health need;
+D) At least one measurable outcome objective covering a three or more year time frame related to each priority health need;

 E) At least one measurable impact objective related to each outcome objective; and